zrrrzzt/jcb64/README.md

 # jcb64

-Convert json to string, compress it and return a base64 encoded string.
+Convert json to string, compress it and return a urlsafe base64 encoded string.

 And the other way around.